dhellmann/pymotw-3/source/datetime/index.rst

 .. module:: datetime
     :synopsis: Date and time value manipulation.

-:Purpose: The datetime module includes functions and classes for doing
-          date and time parsing, formatting, and arithmetic.

-:mod:`datetime` contains functions and classes for working with dates and times, separately and together.
+:mod:`datetime` contains functions and classes for date and time parsing, formatting, and arithmetic.

 Times
 =====